a-brassard/COPA-SSE/README.md

 `graphs.pkl` contains aggregated versions of the triples for each question in a dictionary format with COPA question ids as the key.

 Each entry contains a list of edges, each being a tuple of (u, v, {'rel': relation, 'weight': weight}).
 Similar nodes were connected or merged with `relatedto`, depending on the cosine similarity between their `SentenceTransformer` embeddings.
-The weight is the average score of the explanation the edge originated from (summed if multiple).
+The weight is the average score of the explanation the edge originated from (summed if multiple), or 1.0 if the edge was automatically generated.
 * Note: not all graphs are (weakly) connected.